There are two ways of looking at the iPhone SE, the "special edition" smaller-scale 4-inch iPhone.

 |Resolution||1136 x 640||1334 x 750||1920 x 1080|

 Small scale and smaller price does come with some compromise in terms of feature set though.
-There's no 3D Touch - Apple's pressure-sensitive touchscreen technology - in the iPhone SE.
-If you're an iPhone 5 or 5S user then you won't have used it yet anyway, and if you're particularly keen then you'll just have to upsize to 6S and spend some more cash.
-Although we're yet to hear from an 6S user that actively uses it all the time anyway - we think it's down to habitual memory.
+There's no 3D Touch - Apple's pressure-sensitive touchscreen technology.
+Mind you, we don't know many people that actively use it all the time anyway - we think it's down to habitual memory.

 iPhone SE review: Performance

 When the iPhone SE was launched in 2016, Apple brought virtually all the tech from the then-flagship iPhone 6S to the SE (ignoring the 3D Touch point).

 |iPhone SE||iPhone 6S||iPhone 6S Plus|